dataTaker Solution Helps Keep NY Waterway Open for Business

 A considerable amount of the seagoing freight enters the US through New York Harbor, one of the world’s largest and busiest.
 Keeping the harbor navigable is a full-time job that requires constant dredging to allow large oceangoing vessels safe access to the freight terminal.
-Each of these dredging barges utilizes multiple diesel engines to run its generators to power all other equipment.
-Dredging operations are overseen by the EPA and the Army Corps of Engineers so it is essential for barge crews to continually monitor these large engines and record engine parameters to maintain operations and emissions to avoid potential fines for exceeding EPA emission regulations.
+Each of these dredging barges utilizes multiple diesel engines to run its generators to power all the onboard equipment.
+Dredging operations are overseen by the EPA and the Army Corps of Engineers so it is essential for barge crews to continually monitor these large engines and record engine parameters to maintain operations and emissions levels to avoid potential fines for exceeding EPA emission regulations.
+A diesel engine monitoring system was the necessary solution.

-On newer engines all of these parameters are typically available from the engine ECU (Engine Control Unit) via the CANbus.
-For example in the barge’s crane cab, a dataTaker DT-80 and CANgate are installed in a control cabinet located near the operator’s seat, mounted on a diesel generator and wired to the generator and an engine control unit (ECU).
-Using the dataTaker CANgate bundled with the DT-80 data logger allows periodic recording of all of the critical engine parameters in real time.
+On newer engines, all of these parameters are typically available from the engine ECU (Engine Control Unit) via the CANbus.
+For example in the barge’s crane cab, a dataTaker DT80 and CANgate are installed in a control cabinet located near the operator’s seat, mounted on a diesel generator and wired to the generator and an engine control unit (ECU).
+Using the dataTaker CANgate bundled with the DT80 data logger allows periodic recording of all of the critical engine parameters in real-time.
 Using one of the digital inputs of the data logger wired to a simple oil pressure switch as a trigger allows recording of data only when the engine is actually in operation.
-Users can flexibly configure the CANgate to choose the signals they want to log at any given time, apply statistical functions (average, min/max) and pick the format in which data is returned then the CANgate passes this data on to the DT-80 for storage.
+Users can flexibly configure the CANgate to choose the signals they want to log at any given time, apply statistical functions (average, min/max), and pick the format in which data is returned before the CANgate passes this data on to the DT80 for storage.

-The older engines that do not have an ECU are monitored using a DT-80 data logger without the CANgate add-on.
+The older engines that do not have an ECU are monitored using a DT80 data logger without the CANgate add-on.
 These engines are simply fitted with sensors monitoring data points that would normally be available on the CANbus in newer engines.
 Sensors include magnetic pickups for engine RPM, thermocouples for temperatures, and a flow meter for fuel flow.
-Utilizing its universal analog inputs and digital inputs (some as high speed counters) allows the DT-80 to record the same data as with the CANgate on the newer engines.
-The dataTaker data loggers are intelligent making them capable of performing calculations on the data such as total run time, average temperature and total fuel used.
+Utilizing its universal analog inputs and digital inputs (some as high-speed counters) allows the DT80 to record the same data as with the CANgate on the newer engines.
+The dataTaker data loggers are intelligent making them capable of performing calculations on the data such as total run time, average temperature, and total fuel used.
 If necessary, an RPM/fuel flow map can also be used to approximate engine load.
-The DT-80 can also calculate the engine fuel map consisting of all the engine readings from the varying running conditions.
+The diesel engine monitoring system can also calculate the engine fuel map consisting of all the engine readings from the varying running conditions.
 This is used in ongoing efforts to optimize engine performance and reduce emissions.